alexanderpeal/alexanderpeal/README.md

 Hey - I'm Alex, a student at Virginia Tech.

 I like working on impactful software.
-Previously I interned at GDMS and Appian.
+Previously, I was a SWE intern at Appian and General Dynamics.

 I'm currently building Projexity, a platform for project-based learning in an AI-powered web IDE.
 Try it here: https://projexity.dev/